nazmul-nhb/nhb-hooks/README.md

 **Important**:

 - Install required package: `npm i nhb-toolbox`
-- Tree-shaking works - only `Chronos` is bundled if used
+- Tree-shaking works - `Chronos` is bundled only if it is used
-- Week unit is excluded due to ambiguous duration

 **Example Formats**: